nglasl/silverstripe-misdirection/README.md

 ![testing-maximum-requests](images/misdirection-testing-maximum-requests.png)

-#### Bypass
+### Bypassing Misdirection

-You may bypass any link mappings or fallbacks by appending `?direct=1` to the URL, which may prove useful when locked out by erroneous link mappings.
-This does not work using the test interface.
+It's possible to bypass the request filter completely, by appending `?direct=1` to the URL.
+This is fantastic for debugging, however does not apply to the testing interface for obvious reasons.

-**screenshot to demonstrate the bypass against the infinite loop above**

-### Automated URL Handling
+### Default Automated URL Handling

-The custom request filter will prevent issues around existing director rules such as /admin or /dev.

-To disable the automated URL handling completely..
+This may be completely replaced by using the following, in which case legacy page URLs are no longer automatically resolved without link mappings being in place.

 ```yaml
 MisdirectionRequestFilter: